-In addition, this software helps hospitals improve their organizational efficiency by automating tasks like billing and scheduling appointments.
+In addition, this software helps hospitals improve their organizational efficiency by automating tasks like billing and scheduling appointments, including fax automation.
 This tool can free up hospital staff to focus on more critical tasks such as providing quality patient care.

 What Is Healthcare Management Software?

 Healthcare management software is an enterprise resource planning (ERP) software designed to help healthcare organizations manage their operations.
 Healthcare systems have specific needs not typically found in other industries, such as monitoring compliance with regulatory agencies and tracking changes in government regulations.

 The complexity of this industry requires a specialized ERP solution that can organize the data in a way that makes it easy for users to find what they need quickly and efficiently.